trychlos/pwix-modal/README.md

     `arg` must be a Javascript object with following keys:

     - `id`: the identifier of the to-be-configured modal, defaulting to the current topmost

+    - `beforeClose`: when specified, the function to be called by the modal to get an authorization to close.

+        See the `mdBeforeClose` parameter to get a description of the function.

     - `target`: when specified, the JQuery object which must receive events for that modal